-The assessment of greenhouse gas and harmful emissions is an integral part of the industrial environmental monitoring system for atmospheric air and is carried out on an annual basis for all Group generating facilities.
-The greenhouse gases are to be accounted for following the Guidelines and Guide on the Quantitative Determination of Greenhouse Gas Emissions by Organizations Engaged in Economic and Other Activities in the Russian Federation approved by Order No. 300 of Russia Natural Resources Ministry, dated June 30, 2015.
+The assessment of greenhouse gas emissions and harmful emissions into the atmosphere is an integral part of the industrial environmental control system for atmospheric air and is carried out on an annual basis for all the Group’s generating facilities.
+Greenhouse gases are measured in accordance with the Guidelines and Manual for the Quantification of Greenhouse Gas Emissions by Organizations Operating in Russia, which was approved by Order No. 300 of the Russian Ministry of Natural Resources dated June 30, 2015.

-The data on greenhouse gas emissions contained in the 2019 annual report was certified by an international auditor for the first time in accordance with International Standard 3410 ‘Assurance Engagements on Greenhouse Gas Statements’ issued by the International Auditing and Assurance Standards Board, and an opinion on the certification was received.
+The data on greenhouse gas emissions contained in the 2018–2020 Annual Reports was certified by an international auditor in accordance with International Standard 3410 ‘Assurance Engagements on Greenhouse Gas Statements’ issued by the International Auditing and Assurance Standards Board, and the relevant opinions on this were obtained.

 The main reasons for reducing greenhouse gas emissions: